bakdata/kafka-large-message-serde/README.md

 The following configuration options are available:

 ``s3backed.key.serde``
   Key serde class to use.
+All serde configurations are also delegated to this serde.

   * Type: class
   * Default: `org.apache.kafka.common.serialization.Serdes$ByteArraySerde`
   * Importance: high

 ``s3backed.value.serde``
   Value serde class to use.
+All serde configurations are also delegated to this serde.

   * Type: class
   * Default: `org.apache.kafka.common.serialization.Serdes$ByteArraySerde`